itscoltonhicks/Windows-OS-Administration/README.md

 Observe how things are neatly presented in columns and rows.

-The ```$``` indicates we're referencing an object or variable.
-And the ```.PSVersion``` is an attribute specifying the data we'd like to reference from the object.
-It's kind of like saying a pen is an object and its color is an attribute.
-If you want to see what color pen I have, you'd need to specify the object you want to see (the pen) and which attribute is important to you (the color).
+The ```$``` indicates we're referencing a predefined variable that stores a hashtable of objects with information about the PowerShell environment.
+And the ```.PSVersion``` is an attribute specifying the data we'd like to reference from this hashtable.
+It's kind of like saying a pen is a variable and its color is an attribute.
+If you want to see what color pen I have, you'd need to specify the variable you want to see (the pen) and which attribute is important to you (the color).

-In this case, we referenced the PowerShell version attribute from the ```$PSVersionTable``` object.
+In this case, we referenced the PowerShell version attribute from the ```$PSVersionTable``` variable.

 Let's run the ```clear``` command to clean the terminal up.